What is Brat summer and did Kamala Harris just become its poster girl? How Charli XCX created 2024's new trend

-Over the past two weeks, an indiscernible beat has been thumping through London.
+Over the past month, an indiscernible beat has been thumping through London.
 You can hear it rattling between a pair of AirPods on the bus, or emanating from a nearby house party in the still of a summer evening.
 Social channels are overrun with slime green squares.
 Arial appears to have become the only font worth using.
 Waistlines are lower, hemlines are higher.
 The big Brat summer is all around us, but what even is it?

 Manufactured by the mastermind that is Charli XCX, aka Charlotte Aitchison, Brat is technically just a studio album like any other.
 Released on June 7, it marks the Start Hill native’s sixth studio album since she burst onto the scene with her debut True Romance in 2013.
 In its most basic form, Brat is an LP made up of 15 songs, alongside a deluxe edition, entitled “Brat and it's the same but there’s three more songs so it's not”.